smok-serwis/snakehouse/README.md

 Inspired by [this StackOverflow discussion](https://stackoverflow.com/questions/30157363/collapse-multiple-submodules-to-one-cython-extension).

-Tested and works on Python 3.8 and Python 3.7, both Windows and Linux.
+Tested and works on CPython 3.8 and CPython 3.7, both Windows and Linux.

 Usage